emqx/emqx-docs/en_US/modules/internal_acl.md

 4. The fourth rule allows clients with a username of `dashboard` to subscribe to the topic of `$SYS/#`, opening a special case for the second

-It can be seen that the default ACL is mainly to restrict the client's authority to the system theme `$SYS/#` and the all-wildcard theme `#`.
+It can be seen that the default ACL is mainly to restrict the client's authority to the system topic `$SYS/#` and the all-wildcard topic `#`.

 ## acl.conf writing rules